-Now that they are 4 they love to feel independant and in control.
-My first must-have item was a small wheeled case with a handle for each of them to fill with both necesseties and fun items that they could be in control of on our trip.
+Now that they are 4 they love to feel independent and in control.
+My first must-have item was a small wheeled case with a handle for each of them to fill with both necessities and fun items that they could be in control of on our trip.

 - Individual bags of pretzels

 - Small boxes of raisins

 - Individual packets of chewy candy (to help with popping ears on take-off and landing)